SidicleyRibeiro/MeshHAdapt/README.md

 # MeshHAdapt
-A Tool H-Adaptation with Non-Conforming Meshes
+A Tool for H-Adaptation with Non-Conforming Meshes